jshcrowthe/gochat/README.md

 ### Third Pary Code

 Most of the code was written after study of the above sources and the associated documentation.
 The web UI (located in `/web`) didn't seem like a critical piece of this exercise and as such is the UI from https://github.com/scotch-io/go-realtime-chat adapted to the messages structure of our application.

+## Usage

+After starting the server you can connect via telnet, or in the browser via the provided web interface (available at the root of the HTTP server started by the `gochat` command).
+Simply provide your email, and a nickname, and you're off!